 - Coriander is used for many years.
 It is mentioned in ancient Jewish writings, and scientist even found remains of coriander in the tomb of the Egyptian king Tutankhamen.
 Coriander is added to many salads and stews.

 - Dill is added to stews and salads.
 For example Tzatziki.

 - Rosemary is easy to grow by yourself.
 And it is commonly added to potatoes, meat, and fish.

 - Sage is another popular plant.
 There are different types of sage, and it is usually added to pasta and sauces.
 Many people also drink it.

-- The common use of Lemon Verbena AKA Lemon Beebrush is drinking (similarly to tea leaves).
+- The frequent use of Lemon Verbena AKA Lemon Beebrush is drinking (similarly to tea leaves).

 - Basil is widely used in pizza, pasta, pastries and of course the pesto sauce.

 - Ancient Greek and Romans noted that bugs do not come close to Oregano.
-They thought that oregano protects from evil spirits and used it for purification and protection.
-Today oregano used in pizza, pasta, pastries, and omelets.
+They thought that oregano protected from evil spirits and used it for purification and protection — today oregano used in pizza, pasta, pastries, and omelets.

 - Parsley is often to garnish different dishes.